-The full 8 panels can be seen at the bottom of this page, but in black and white.
+The full 8 panels can be seen at the bottom of this page but in black and white from the later German publication, not in their original colour.

-- Das Blatt der Hausfrau 1939 reprinted the story in black and white images
+- Das Blatt der Hausfrau printed the story in 1940 using all 8 images but reproduced in black and white half-tone.

 Chatto & Windus